+'''

+alpha

+"What the software system must do to address the opportunity and satisfy

+the stakeholders."

+'''

-''' alpha Requirements: "What the software system must do to address the opportunity and satisfy the stakeholders." with states { state Conceived {"The need for a new system has been agreed." checks { item checkpoint1 { "The initial set of stakeholders agrees that a system is to be produced."} item checkpoint2 {"The stakeholders that will use and fund the new system are identified." } item checkpoint3 {"The stakeholders agree on the purpose of the new system."} item checkpoint4 {"The expected value of the new system has been agreed."} state Bounded {"The theme and extent of the new system is clear." checks { item checkpoint1 {"Stakeholders involved in developing the new system are identified." } item checkpoint2 {"It is clear what success is for the new system." } item checkpoint3 {"The stakeholders have a shared understanding of the extent of the proposed solution."} item checkpoint4 {"The way the requirements will be described is agreed upon."} item checkpoint5 { "The mechanisms for managing the requirements are in place."} item checkpoint6 {"The prioritisation scheme is clear."} item checkpoint7 { "Constraints are identified and considered." } item checkpoint8 {"Assumptions are clearly stated."} } state Coherent {"The requirements provide a coherent description of the essential characteristics of the new system." checks { item checkpoint1 { "The requirements are captured and shared with the team and the stakeholders."} item checkpoint2 { "The origin of the requirements is clear."} item checkpoint3 { "The rationale behind the requirements is clear."} item checkpoint4 {"Conflicting requirements are identified and attended to." } item checkpoint5 { "The requirements communicate the essential characteristics of the system to be delivered."} item checkpoint6 {"The most important usage scenarios for the system can be explained."} item checkpoint7 {"The priority of the requirements is '''
+with states state Conceived {"The need for a new system has been agreed." checks item checkpoint1 {"The initial set of stakeholders agrees produced."} that svstem а is to be item checkpoint2 {"The stakeholders that will use and system fund the new are identified." } item checkpoint3 {"The stakeholders agree on the purpose system."} of the new item checkpoint4 {"The expected value of the new system has been agreed." } } state Bounded {"The theme and extent of the new system is clear." checks item checkpoint1 {"Stakeholders involved in developing" the new system are identified." } item checkpoint2 {"It is clear what success is for the new system." } {"The stakeholders have item checkpoint3 a shared extent the proposed solution."} understanding of the of {"The way the requirements will be item checkpoint4 described upon."} is agreed {"The mechanisms item checkpoint5 for managing the requirements in place."} are item checkpoint6 {"The prioritisation scheme is clear."} item checkpoint7 {"Constraints are identified and considered." } item checkpoint8 {"Assumptions are clearly stated."} } state Coherent {"The requirements provide a coherent description of system." the essential characteristics of the new checks item checkpoint1 {"The requirements are captured and shared with the team and the stakeholders."} item checkpoint2 {"The origin of the requirements is clear."} item checkpoint3 {"The rationale behind the requirements is clear." {"Conflicting item checkpoint4 requirements are identified and attended to."} {"The item checkpoint5 requirements communicate the to be delivered." } essential characteristics of the system item checkpoint6 {"The most important usage scenarios for the system be explained." } can item checkpoint7 {"The priority of the requirements is clear."} {"The impact of item checkpoint8 implementing the requirements understood."} is item checkpoint9 {"The team understands what has to be delivered they can deliver it."} and agrees that state SufficientlyDescribed {"The requirements describe a system that acceptable is to the stakeholders." { checks item checkpoint1 {"The stakeholders accept the requirements describing acceptable solution." } as an {"The item checkpoint2 rate of change the agreed to requirements low and under control." is relatively {"The value provided by implementing the item checkpoint3 requirements clear."} is item checkpoint4 { "The parts of the opportunity satisfied the requirements clear."} bv are

-clear."} item checkpoint8 {"The impact of implementing the requirements is understood."} item checkpoint9 {"The team understands what has to be delivered and agrees that they can deliver it."} } state SufficientlyDescribed {"The requirements describe a system that is acceptable to the stakeholders." checks { item checkpoint1 {"The stakeholders accept the requirements as describing an acceptable solution."} item checkpoint2 {"The rate of change to the agreed requirements is relatively low and under control."} item checkpoint3 {"The value provided by implementing the requirements is clear."} item checkpoint4 {"The parts of the opportunity satisfied by the requirements are clear."} 3 state Satisfactory {"The requirements that have been addressed partially satisfy the need in a way that is acceptable to the stakeholders." checks { item checkpoint1 {"Enough of the requirements are addressed for the resulting system to be acceptable to the stakeholders."} item checkpoint2 {"The stakeholders accept the requirements as accurately reflecting what the system does and doesn't do."} item checkpoint3 {"The set of requirement items implemented provide clear value to the stakeholders."} item checkpoint4 {"The system implementing the requirements is accepted by the stakeholders as worth making operational."} } state Fulfilled {"The requirements that have been addressed fully satisfy the need for a new system." checks { item checkpoint1 {"The stakeholders accept the requirements as accurately capturing what they require to fully satisfy the need for a new system."} item checkpoint2 {"There are no outstanding requirement items preventing the system from being accepted as fully satisfying the requirements."} item checkpoint3 {"The system is accepted by the stakeholders as fully satisfying the requirements." } }
+} Satisfactory {"The requirements that have been addressed state partially satisfy the need in a way that is acceptable to the stakeholders." checks item checkpoint1 {"Enough of are the requirements addressed for the resulting system to be acceptable to the stakeholders."} the item checkpoint2 {"The stakeholders accept requirements as accurately reflecting what the system does and doesn't do."} {"The set item checkpoint3 of requirement items to stakeholders."} implemented provide clear value the {"The checkpoint4 item system implementing the requirements is accepted by the stakeholders as worth making operational."} } state Fulfilled {"The requirements that have been addressed fully satisfy the need for new system." а checks ٢. {"The item checkpoint1 stakeholders accept the requirements as accurately capturing what they require to fully satisfy the need system."} for new а item checkpoint2 { "There are no outstanding requirement system from being accepted as fully satisfying the items preventing the requirements." } item checkpoint3 {"The system is accepted by the stakeholders fully satisfying the requirements." } as } } }